 This is a government introduced scheme and the aim is to help workers save for their retirement.
-It is becoming a legal requirement for employers to ensure they have a pension available for their employees.
+It is a legal requirement for employers to ensure they have a pension available for their employees.

 Who will be affected?

-All employers will be affected as they will have to enrol their workers in a pension scheme or make sure one is available.
+All employers are affected as they have to enrol their workers in a pension scheme or make sure one is available.
 If the employee is over the age of 22, below the state pension age and earning above the tax free allowance (currently set at £10,000 +PA) then the employee will be considered to be an eligible jobholder.
 Unless the nanny has chosen (and not been asked to) opt out the employer, the nanny and the government will all make a contribution to the nanny’s pension.

 What happens if the employer does not comply?